-Rule Application ) Farmgate Milk Price Production Plan The Farmgate Milk Price Production Plan should: Be feasible given the configuration of the Farmgate Milk Price Fixed Asset Base.
+Rule Application 6 Farmgate Milk Price Production Plan The Farmgate Milk Price Production Plan should: Be feasible given the configuration of the Farmgate Milk Price Fixed Asset Base.
 Result in the conversion of all Milk Supply into Reference Commodity Products.
-Be consistent with the objective of maximising the sum of the Aggregate Farmgate Milk Price and the profits of the Farmgate Milk Price Commodity Business, having regard to the relative returns of different Reference Commodity Products.
+Be consistent with the objective of maximising the aggregate of the Farmgate Milk Price and the profits of the Farmgate Milk Price Commodity Business, having regard to the relative returns of different Reference Commodity Products.
 Result in Fonterra facing strong incentives to optimise its Product Mix.
-The Farmgate Milk Price Production Plan: Will be calculated to utilise all Milk Supply (including all Milk sold in liquid form by Fonterra), given the product yields established under Rule 7.
+The Farmgate Milk Price Production Plan: Will be calculated to utilise all Milk Supply (including all Milk sold in liquid form by Fonterra), given the product yields established under Rule 8.
 Should reasonably reflect Fonterra's actual allocation of milk to different Reference Commodity Products, subject to that allocation being commercially supportable by reference to relevant information available at the time the allocation is made.
 Will be calculated to be feasible given the composition of the Farmgate Milk Price Fixed Asset Base.
-7 Product Yields The yield factors used to convert Milk Supply into the Farmgate Milk Price Production Plan will reflect the composition of standard specification commodity product and a target level of losses that is consistent with the efficient manufacture of the products included in the Farmgate Milk Price Production Plan and the configuration of the Standard Plants.
+7 Product Yields The yield factors used to convert Milk Supply into the Farmgate Milk Price Production Plan will reflect the composition of standard specification commodity product and a target level of losses that is subject to independent verification.
 The yield assumptions used to determine the Farmgate Milk Price Production Plan for a Season will reflect: The Composition Target for each Reference Commodity Product; and The Allowable Yield Losses for each Reference Commodity Product.
-The yield assumptions will be subject to review in each Review Year.
-3 Benchmark Selling Prices Benchmark Selling Prices should: Reflect actual prices realised by Fonterra on sale on a FAS-equivalent basis of standard quality Commodity Product on Freely-Contested Global Markets across a range of contract terms which is If the Board considers the conditions set out in Rule 5 have been satisfied, the Benchmark Selling Price for a month for a Reference Commodity Product will be calculated solely by reference to prices achieved on GDT for product which is invoiced in the month.
+The yield assumptions will be subject to review by an independent expert in each Review Year.
+8 Benchmark Selling Prices Benchmark Selling Prices should: Reflect actual prices realised by Fonterra on sale on a FAS-equivalent basis of standard quality Commodity Product across a range of contract terms which is consistent with prevailing market conventions; If the Board considers the conditions set out in Rule 5 have been satisfied, the Benchmark Selling Price for a month for a Reference Commodity Product will be calculated solely by reference to prices achieved on GlobalDairyTrade GDT for product which is invoiced in the month.
 If these conditions are not satisfied in respect of a Reference Commodity Product, the Benchmark Selling Price for a month for the Reference Commodity